 - Terminate employment.
-In this case, your coverage ends at 11:59:59 p.m. local time on your last day worked; - No longer meet the plan's eligibility requirements; - Cancel your coverage; or - Fail to make the required contribution.
+In this case, your coverage ends at 11:59:59 p.m. local time on your last day worked (or as provided in severance documents, if applicable); - No longer meet the plan's eligibility requirements; - Cancel your coverage; or - Fail to make the required contribution.